Rehab-Alsaidi/DBV/README.md

 - **Output:** Web interface for MRI tumor detection and classification
 - ![Results](https://github.com/Rehab-Alsaidi/DBV-/blob/main/Flask.png?raw=true)

 ## Publication

+This work has been published in the IEEE conference, titled:

-Title: Enhancing Brain Tumor Detection with YOLOv11: An Innovative Deep Learning Approach in Medical Imaging Published in an IEEE Conference (2025).
+**Enhancing Brain Tumor Detection with YOLOv11: An Innovative Deep Learning Approach in Medical Imaging**
+The paper presents an advanced deep learning approach integrating YOLOv11 for brain tumor detection and ResNet50 for classification, enhancing accuracy and efficiency in medical imaging.

 ## Conclusion